dijasila/GPAW/doc/documentation/manual.rst

     plane-wave cutoff energy, respectively.

 Eggbox errors:
-    With LCAO and FD mode you will get a small eggbox error:  you get a small and periodic energy variation as you translate atoms and the period of the variation will be equal to the grid-spacing used.
+    With LCAO and FD mode you will get a small eggbox error: you get a small periodic energy variation as you translate atoms and the period of the variation will be equal to the grid-spacing used.
 GPAW's PW implementation doesn't have this problem.